ofirgall/learn-nvim/chapters/01-the-vim-language.md

 * `shift+g` - end the copy from the cursor to the end of the file

 ### Keybinds naming
-You don't need to remember keybinds the key is standfor the action.
+You don't need to remember keybinds the key is stand for the action.
 * `y` - yank
 * `p` - paste